C2DH/visual-editor/README.md

     BUILD_TAG=your-visual-editor-v1.1.4 make build-docker-image
     ```

+If your project should support Mapbox, jsut add the env variable
+REACT_APP_MABOX_ACCESS_TOKEN in your `.env` file.
+If there's a valid value,
+the editor "new module" page will display two additional modules, *Module Map* and *Module Text & Map*

 ## Local development with setup proxy

 Instead of using just `PROXY_HOST`, from v1.1.4 onwards we use setupProxy using the http middleware proxy.